Skip to main content

 Serious immigration consequences

-Working more than 20 hours per week during an academic session is a violation of your study permit conditions under IRPA s.29(2) and IRPR r.186.
-This can result in IRCC refusing your future applications, including your PGWP application — effectively ending your pathway to PR.
+Working more than the authorized number of hours (currently 24 per week during an academic session) generally violates your study permit conditions under IRPA s.29(2) and IRPR r.186.
+This can result in IRCC refusing future applications, including a PGWP application, which can effectively end a pathway to permanent residence.
+An officer assesses each case individually.

 • !
-PGWP refusal: IRCC can refuse your PGWP application if you worked more than authorized during your studies.
-This is the most devastating consequence — it closes the student PR pathway entirely.
+PGWP refusal: IRCC may refuse a PGWP application if you worked more than authorized during your studies.
+This is often the most serious consequence because it can close the student PR pathway.

 • !
-Removal order: In serious cases, an officer may refer you for an admissibility hearing.
+Removal: In serious cases, an officer may refer the matter for an admissibility hearing that could result in a removal order.

-IRCC can verify your work history through T4 slips, CRA records, and employer information.
-Do not assume violations will go undetected when you submit future applications.
+IRCC can cross-check your work history against T4 slips, CRA records, and employer information.
+Do not assume that exceeding your hours will go undetected when you submit future applications.
+If you are worried about past hours, speak with a licensed immigration lawyer or a CICC-regulated consultant before filing a PGWP or PR application.

 Post-Graduation Work Rights

-However, for Canadian Experience Class (CEC) purposes, you will need to demonstrate at least 1 year of full-time equivalent skilled work experience (TEER 0–3) in Canada.
-Full-time is generally understood as at least 30 hours per week.
-See the Study Permit to PR Guide for CEC eligibility details.
+For Canadian Experience Class (CEC) purposes, you generally need to demonstrate at least 1 year of full-time-equivalent skilled work experience (TEER 0 to 3) gained in Canada.
+Full-time is generally understood as at least 30 hours per week, and part-time hours can be combined to reach the equivalent.
+See the Study Permit to PR Guide for CEC eligibility details, and confirm current criteria on canada.ca.

 Quick Reference: Work Rights by Stage